The impressive Belvoir Fortress at Kohav Hayarden National Park

 The Crusaders knew how to build castles.
-One could say they had plenty of practice in Europe.
-However, this castle which they named Belvoir was built by the Hospitaller Knights in 1168 BCE and is considered one of their best architectural achievements.
-It has been partially restored and is considered the best-preserved Crusader castle in Israel.
-For this reason alone, it is worth visiting.
-They chose this location because from its height it overlooked the Jordan crossing at Gesher and the road from Damascus to Beit She’an and thus to Jerusalem.
-As one might expect, the view over the Jordan Valley from the Observation Point is impressive.
+They had plenty of practice in Europe.
+Nevertheless, Belvoir Fortress, built by the Hospitaller Knights in 1168 BCE, is considered one of their best architectural achievements.
+It has been partially restored and is now also the best-preserved Crusader castle in Israel.
+The location was chosen because it overlooked the Jordan River-crossing at Gesher as well as the road from Damascus to Beit She’an and thus to Jerusalem.
+As would be anticipated, the view from the Observation Point over the Jordan Valley is quite impressive.

-The fortress is located on the plateau Ramat Kokhav at the edge of a steep slope in eastern lower Galilee 550 meters above the Jordan Valley.
-This plateau of basalt volcanic rock was part of the tribal inheritance of Issachar and was settled as far back as the ancient Israelite period.
-There was a Jewish settlement here during the Mishnaic and Talmudic periods known as Kochava.
-This accounts for the current name of the castle and park.
-The volcanic rock is older than that in the Golan and the soil is therefore deeper because of erosion, making it excellent for agriculture.
-Most of the basalt building blocks for the castle were taken when its moat was carved out, but the Crusaders also used stones from the ruins of Kochava.
-A stone with a carved design of the seven-branched menorah was found in the fortress wall and was obviously taken from the ruins of its synagogue ruins.
+The volcanic rock here is older than that in the Golan.
+Because of the greater period of erosion, the soil is deeper, making it excellent for agriculture.
+Most of the basalt building blocks for the castle were made at the time that its moat was carved out.
+However, the Crusaders also used stones from the ruins of Kochava.
+A stone with the carved design of a seven-branched menorah was found in the fortress wall and would have been taken from the ruins of its synagogue.

-The castle was built using a concentric plan and this was used extensively in later Crusader castles.
-There were three levels of defense, and you can see all three when walking through the castle.
+The castle was built using a concentric plan, a design used extensively in later Crusader castles.
+There were thus three levels of defense, and these are readily apparent when walking through the castle.
 The first was a moat which encircled the fortress on three sides other than its steep eastern aspect.
 Interior to this was a rectangle whose outer wall had square towers at each corner and on each side.
 Interior to this was a square whose walls also had corner towers and a tower on its western wall.
 This inner square had two stories and contained the living quarters of the knights.

 There is a store that sells drinks and snacks.
 There are WC’s.
-There is a large area with picnic benches under trees providing shade.
-Make sure to get a brochure as it contains a valuable map and guided tour.
+There is a large area with picnic benches with shade.
+Make sure to obtain a brochure as it contains a valuable map and guided tour.
 It is available in English.

 Who were the Hospitallers?

 The Crusaders were able to maintain control of the Kingdom of Jerusalem for just under ninety years.
-Belvue castle, which was at the north east of the Kingdom of Jerusalem, saw no action for 12 years.
-However, in the latter part of the 12th century, the Kurdish warrior Salah a-Din (known in English as Saladin) established a Sunni Muslim caliphate stretching from the Nile to the Euphrates, and in 1180 and 1182, he attacked the castle, although this was resisted by its defendents.
-However, in 1187 Saladin routed the Crusaders in the Battle of Hittin in the Lower Galilee.
-He then went on to conquer all the fortresses of the Kingdom of Jerusalem, which were now depleted of forces as most of its knights had been either killed or taken captive at the Battle of Hittin.
-Nevertheless, the fortresses at Kohav Hayarden, Tzfat and Tyre remained under Crusader control.
+Belvoir castle, which was in the north-east of the Kingdom of Jerusalem, saw no action for 12 years.
+However, in the latter part of the 12th century, the Kurdish warrior Salah a-Din, known in English as Saladin, established a Sunni Muslim caliphate stretching from the Nile to the Euphrates, and in 1180 and 1182, he attacked this castle.
+This was successfully resisted by its defendants.
+However, in 1187 Saladin routed the Crusaders in the Battle of Hattin in the Lower Galilee and then went on to conquer all the fortresses of the Kingdom of Jerusalem.
+These were now depleted of forces as most of its knights had been either killed or taken captive at the Battle of Hattin.
+However, the fortresses at Kohav Hayarden, Tzfat and Tyre remained under Crusader control.

-Saladin was determined to take over this castle, and after 1½ years he succeeded in undermining a tower of the outer wall.
+Saladin was determined to capture this castle, and after 1½ years he succeeded in undermining a tower of the outer wall.
 To achieve victory, he would now have had to penetrate the inner fortress.
 Both sides were exhausted.
-However, since the kingdom was finished, the Christians capitulated after the promise of safe passage to Tyre.
+Since the Kingdom of Jerusalem no longer existed, the Christians capitulated with the promise of safe passage to Tyre.

-The ruler of Damascus destroyed the fortress in 1220 to prevent it being annexed again by Crusaders in later crusades, and this is how the fortress was found in the modern period.
-However, all the building blocks were still there, and it was possible to restore it.
-There was an Arab village here from the 18th century, and this was conquered by the Golani Brigade.
+The ruler of Damascus destroyed the fortress in 1220 to prevent it being used again by Crusaders in later crusades, and this is how the fortress was found in the modern period.
+However, all the building blocks were there, and it was possible to restore it.
+This work is ongoing.

-The map and guided tour around the castle from the brochure is very explicit and not complicated and it is recommended to follow it in the directions indicated.
-There is first a fortress path that passes a sculpture park of Yigal Tumarkin and this leads to an Observation Point just before the main gate.
-You then enter through the main gate and follow the arrows.
+The map and guided tour around the castle described in the brochure are very clear and it is recommended to follow the route indicated.
+You will take first a fortress path that passes the sculpture park of Yigal Tumarkin and this leads to an Observation Point just before the main gate.
+Then enter through the main gate and follow the arrows.